MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 8/README.md

 - pg 24

 - when they have two points - no two notes pointing to each other we are talking about a tree here
+- one node points to the left child and one node to the right child

 ## Tree Node Implementation
 ```